 Eggs, though, can be costly.
 But not if you get them from Aldi.

 Goldhen Eggs come in your standard carton of a dozen Grade A large eggs.
 The carton is made of “100% reclaimed paper” and is recyclable (or compostable)*.
-According to the packaging, the eggs are certified by the United Egg Producers, which means, among other things, that there are no growth hormones and they are cage-free.
+According to the packaging, the eggs are certified by the United Egg Producers, which means, among other things, that there are no growth hormones and that farmers follow certain standards of animal care.
 The packaging also warns to keep the eggs refrigerated at or below 45 degrees, something common to store-bought eggs.

 The carton notes that the eggs are produced in Seymour, Indiana.
 A quick search of the address reveals the source to be Rose Acre Farms, one of the largest egg producers in the United States.